 Gravy.
 One word with so much meaning.
-This sauce is an excellent addition to many meals, such as the legendary roast dinner.
-But what even is it!?
+This sauce is an excellent addition to many meals, such as the legendary Sunday roast dinner.

 It’s a sauce, typically involving the juice from meats along with the likes of onions or mushrooms.
 Wheat flour can be added to create extra oomph.